AdrianStudio/azure-lab-projects/01-rbac-keyvault-secure-access/README.md

 ## What's Next

-Project 02 will build on top of this: networking, NSGs, and restricting access to these same resources using Private Endpoints and Service Endpoints.
+Project 02 builds on top of this: networking, NSGs, and restricting access to these same resources using Private Endpoints and Service Endpoints.
 Same security mindset, deeper layer.